Brothman/Plaque/README.md

 ## c) How you would expand the software if you had more time

-There are many optimistic additions to Plaque I foresee for the future.
+There are many additions to Plaque I foresee for the future.
 The following are my top three optimizations.

 #### 1. Persistent Users and Authentication.